-But the smart home goes much further than Amazon’s digital assistant.
+A smart home is more than being able to ask Alexa to put your favourite playlist on shuffle.
 There’s a whole world of Wi-Fi connected gadgets you can add to your home to make everyday life easier.

 From thermostats and light bulbs to video doorbells and fridges.

 Here are 5 reasons to get involved...

 1. Save money on your energy bills this winter

 Smart thermostats like Nest are designed to help you save energy.
 It learns your routines to create a personalised heating programme and even knows to turn down the heating when you go on holiday.

 Find out when you’re saving energy by looking out for the Leaf icon on the thermostat’s screen and use your personalised monthly report to build money-saving habits.

 According to Nest, UK customers have saved between 8.4% and 16.5% on their heating bills while using the smart thermostat.

 2. Make your home more appealing to buyers

 Would you rather move into a home that was already future-proofed with the latest technology or one that would soon need updating?